Homotopy classes of Newtonian spaces: Introduction

 A metric measure space is a locally compact metric space $(X,d)$ equipped with a Borel regular measure $\mu$ with the property that $0<\mu(B)<\infty$ for all open balls $B\subset X$.

 We say that the metric measure space is \emph{doubling} if the measure is doubling, i.e. there is a constant $0<C<\infty$ such that for all balls $B(x,r)\subset X$ with $r<\diam X$.
 Note the difference to saying that a \emph{metric space} is doubling, which means that for some fixed number $N$, any ball can be covered with at most $N$ balls of half the radius.

-To define what we mean by saying that a space supports a Poincar\'e inequality we need the concept of upper gradients.
-Let $(X,\mu,d)$ be a metric measure space, $(Y,d_Y)$ any metric space and $u:X\to Y$ a locally integrable map.
-This means that $u$ is essentially separably valued, $x\mapsto d_Y(u(x),y)$ is measurable for every $y\in Y$ and for every compact $K\subset X$ there is some $y_0\in Y$ with $\int_Kd_Y(u,y_0)\ud\mu<\infty$.
-See also \cite{hei00} for the definition of measurability for maps with metric-space target.
+Note that these are distinct notions; for instance $\Q$ is a doubling metric space but does not support a doubling measure.
+For details on the relationship of the two notions, see \cite{haj03, hei01}.